mvolkmann/blog/src/prolog.md

 The screenshot below shows the output.
 After each line in the trace, press the spacebar to advance to the next term to be evaluated.
-After a solution is found, press the semicolon key to begin searching for the next solution.
+After a solution is found, press the semicolon key or the spacebar to begin searching for the next solution.

 <img alt="SWI-Prolog trace" style="width: 60%"